The Historic Environment

 - Local Development Scheme (LDS)

 Malvern Hills has 1,890 listed buildings, 21 conservation areas and 54 scheduled monuments.
+There are 6 nationally registered parks and gardens.

 Listed Buildings

-A listed building is a structure of special architectural or historic interest (also referred to as significance) with both the interior and exterior protected.
-They have been identified as worthy of this protection by the Secretary of State for Digital, Culture, Media and Sport with the advice of Historic England who maintain the national list.
+- A listed building is a structure of special architectural or historic interest (also referred to as significance).
+Both the interior and exterior protected.

-There are three grades for listing: Grade I (the highest) Grade II* and Grade II.
+- There are three grades for listing: Grade I (the highest) Grade II* and Grade II.

-Legislation for listed buildings can be found via the Planning (Listed Buildings and Conservation Areas) Act 1990
+Legislation for listed buildings can be found via the Planning (Listed Buildings and Conservation Areas) Act 1990.

 Curtilage